MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_14_Security Center.md

     >**Note**: Security Center provides many insights into virtual machines including system update status, OS security configurations, and endpoint protection.

+1. Navigate back to the **Security Center \| Pricing & settings** blade and click the entry representing the Log Analytics workspace you created in the previous lab.

+1. On the **Settings \| Azure Defender plans** blade, ensure that **Azure Defender on** is selected and click **Save**.

-#### Task 2: Implement a Security Center recommendation
+#### Task 2: Review the Security Center recommendation

-In this task, you will implement the Security Center recommendation to install endpoint protection on the virtual machine.
+In this task, you will review the Security Center recommendations.

 1. In the Azure portal, navigate back to the **Security Center \| Overview** blade.